 A more practical approach is to perform such measurements remotely.
-Kührer et al.~\cite{Kuhrer:2014:EHR:2671225.2671233} scanned for open DNS resolvers, as proposed by Mauch~\cite{mauch}, to detect the absence of outbound SAV.
-They leveraged the misconfiguration of forwarding resolvers.
-The misbehaving resolver forwards a request to a recursive resolver with either not changing the packet source address to its own address or by sending back the response to the client with the source IP of the recursive resolver \cite{Kuhrer:2014:EHR:2671225.2671233,saving}.
+K\"uhrer et al.~\cite{Kuhrer:2014:EHR:2671225.2671233} scanned for open DNS resolvers, as proposed by Mauch~\cite{mauch} to detect the absence of outbound SAV.
+They leveraged misconfigured forwarding resolvers that forward a request to a recursive resolver with either i) the packet source address not changed to its own address or ii) the response to the client sent with the source IP of the recursive resolver \cite{Kuhrer:2014:EHR:2671225.2671233,saving}.
 They fingerprinted those forwarders and found out that they were mostly embedded devices and routers.
 Misconfigured forwarders originated from 2,692 autonomous systems.
 We refer to this technique as \textit{forwarder-based}.

 Lone et al.~\cite{loops} proposed another method that does not require a vantage point inside a tested network.
-When packets are sent to a customer network with an address that is routable but not allocated, this packet is sent back to the provider router without changing its source IP address.
+When a packet is sent to a customer network with a routable but not allocated address, it is sent back to the provider router without changing its source IP address.
 The packet, having the source IP address of the machine that sent it, should be dropped by the router because the source IP does not belong to the customer network.
 The method detected 703 autonomous systems not deploying outbound SAV.

-While the above-mentioned methods rely on actively generated (whether spoofed or not) packets, Lichtblau et al.~\cite{Lichtblau} passively observed and analyzed inter-domain traffic exchanged between more than 700 networks at a large IXP.
+While the above-mentioned methods rely on actively generated (whether spoofed or not) packets, Lichtblau et al.~\cite{Lichtblau} passively observed and analyzed inter-domain traffic exchanged between more than 700 networks at a large interconnection point (IXP).
 They classified observed traffic into bogon, unrouted, invalid, and valid based on the source IP addresses and AS paths.
 The most conservative estimation identified 393 networks that generated invalid traffic.
 Müller et al.~\cite{Lucas} developed Spoofer-IX, another methodology to detect spoofing at the IXP level.
 Their traffic classification took into account AS business relationships, asymmetric routing, and traffic engineering.
-It was deployed at one mid-sized IXP for five weeks and identified the upper bound of spoofed traffic to be 40~Mbps.
+Deployed at one mid-sized IXP during five weeks, it measured 40 Mb/s as the upper bound of spoofed traffic.

 In the concurrent work, Deccio~et al.~\cite{behind} remotely measured the absence of inbound SAV.
 They issued DNS requests towards 11 million IPv4 and 785K IPv6 addresses and classified 26K IPv4 (3.9K IPv6) autonomous systems as vulnerable to spoofing of inbound traffic.
 The authors refer to inbound SAV as ``destination-side source address validation'' or DSAV for short.